Rapture: One or two events

 Most premillennialists distinguish the Rapture and the Second Coming as separate events.
 Some dispensational premillennialists (including many evangelicals) hold the return of Christ to be two distinct events (i.e., Christ's second coming in two stages).
 According to this view, 1 Thessalonians 4:15–17 is a description of a preliminary event to the return described in Matthew 24:29–31.
 Although both describe a coming of Jesus, these are seen to be different events.
 The first event is a coming where the saved are to be 'caught up,' whence the term "rapture" is taken.
 The second event is described as the second coming.
 The majority of dispensationalists hold that the first event precedes the period of tribulation, even if not immediately (see chart for additional dispensationalist timing views).
-Dispensationalists distinguish these events as a result of own literal understanding of Paul's words.
+Dispensationalists distinguish these events as a result of their own literal understanding of Paul's words.

 Amillennialists deny the interpretation of a literal thousand-year earthly rule of Christ.
 There is considerable overlap in the beliefs of amillennialists (including most Catholics, Eastern Orthodox, Anglicans, and Lutherans), postmillennialists (including Presbyterians), and historic premillennialists (including some Calvinistic Baptists) with those who hold that the return of Christ will be a single, public event.

 Some proponents believe the doctrine of amillennialism originated with Alexandrian scholars such as Clement and Origen and later became Catholic dogma through Augustine.